top of page

 audiotarky_logo_word.png

-a new music streaming platform
+the music streaming platform

-and it treats artists fairly!
+that treats artists fairly!

 Whatever we musicians may think about streaming, it seems pretty obvious to me that it is going to be the technology that most people will be using to access recorded music for the foreseeable future.
 The actual process has plenty going for it.
 It removes a lot of plastic from the environment and cuts out a load of shipping and warehousing costs.
 Mind you, those servers are using a lot of megawatts and they come with their own significant environmental impacts.